Nanotechnology — Set 2

 Correct Answer: C. Gold and Silver

-The 4th-century Lycurgus Cup contains tiny particles of gold and silver embedded in the glass.
-It appears green when lit from the front and red when lit from behind.
-This is one of the earliest known examples of unintended nanotechnology application.
+• **Gold and Silver** = The 4th-century Lycurgus Cup contains tiny particles of gold and silver embedded in the glass. • **Key significance** — It appears green when lit from the front and red when lit from behind. • 💡 Wrong-option analysis: A: Iron and Copper is a different concept; B: Zinc and Lead is a different concept; D: Aluminum and Nickel is a different concept.

 In nanomedicine, what is the primary advantage of using nanoparticles for drug delivery?